melsayad/winston-sugar/README.md

           "warn"
         ],
         "handleExceptions": true,
-        "format": [ // Override the deafult logging format for this Console transport {
+        "format": [ // Override the deafult logging format.
+          {
             "type": "printf",
             "options": {
-              "template": "custom-colored" // the name of the custom template, you will find it in the printf section }
+              "template": "custom-colored" // the name of the custom template.
+            }
           }
         ]